DarthJahus/Telegram.Group_logger/README.md

 ### Other settings

-`timeout` setting désignâtes in seconds the time between new messages check.
+`timeout` setting designates in seconds the time between new messages check.

 ## Features and limitations